Stories

 Pre-boarding new employees should be a joint effort.

-Organize an informal get-together with team members.
+Organise an informal get-together with team members.

-Schedule a lunch or a coffee meetup for the new hire, their manager and the team they’ll work with ahead of joining, so everyone can meet properly and converse in a casual setting.
+Schedule a lunch or a coffee meetup for the new hire, their manager and the team they’ll work with ahead of joining so everyone can meet properly and converse in a casual setting.
 In today’s virtual world, this is made slightly easier as you don’t need to think about location logistics.
 If a lunch meeting isn’t practical, book a video call for the new hire and their team.

 thumb up icon